 See 2023 Nissan Rogue models for sale

-The 2019 Toyota Highlander is much like the Honda Pilot — a capable, trustworthy family favorite for decades.
-The 2019 model brushed up against $50,000 in its higher trims when new, but now the loaded Limited Platinum is within reach of a $30,000 budget.
+The 2020 Toyota Highlander is much like the Honda Pilot — a capable, trustworthy family favorite for decades.
+Unlike the Pilot above, the 2020 Highlander marks the start of an all-new generation, with fresh style, tech, and features.
+The 2020 Highlander topped $50,000 in its highest trim when new, but now the loaded Limited is within reach of a $30,000 budget, and the top-tier Platinum might be, too, if you shop around.
 If you’re looking for an efficient, capable, and comfortable family SUV, the Highlander offers great value.

 9. 2022 Toyota RAV4